He was rejected numerous times as a teenager, but now Steven Near is prepping to play with the Volcanoes for the SEA Games

 I’ve got hit pretty hard in my leg.
-I’ve had a dead leg, I thought I was going to tear my ACL or MCL or something in my knee.
-When I’m running, I get injuries in my feet, my arches, and my calves.
+I’ve had a dead leg, I thought I was going to tear my ACL or MCL.
+When I’m running, I get injuries in my feet, arches, and calves.
 So you really have to be rolling it out, stretching, and massaging it to maintain it.

 Tell us about your training regimen.

 I always start out with rolling out or stretching.
 And then dynamic workouts to warm up.
 After that I’m into high intensity training like circuit training and then I usually try to either do sprints or laps in the pool.
 And then I’ll get in the sauna.

 You can run and swim, can you bike?

 So you can do triathlon as well!

 Yeah I could, I just need practice (laughs).
 It will take time.

 What role does nutrition play in your sport and lifestyle in general?

 I’ve really had to change my nutrition.
 I’m watching what I eat.
 I’m eating a lot of protein and cutting off sugar.
 I have a cheat meal once a week.
 Like cheeseburger, pizza, a slice of cake, or donuts.
 I just try to eat clean and keep it healthy.